Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Aggregating Algorithm

 thus, $h_{t}\leq m_{t}$.
 Next, we denote the \textbf{cumulative mixloss} by

 One may check by a direct computation that $M_{t}-M_{t-1}=m_{t}$ for all $t$.
 Usual analysis shows that

 which exactly means that regret w.r.t. the best expert does not exceed $\frac{\ln N}{\eta}$.

-AA (as an \textbf{exponential weights} algorithm) has a number of \textbf{Bayesian probabilistic interpretations}, e.g. \cite{adamskiy2012putting,KOROTIN2019,KorBurAggrBase2018}.
-Besides, AA admits extensions to the problem of \textbf{tracking the best expert}, i.e. competing with a switching sequence of experts, see \cite{herbster1998tracking,adamskiy2013adaptive}.
+AA (as an \textbf{exponential weights} algorithm) has a number of Bayesian probabilistic interpretations \cite{adamskiy2012putting,KOROTIN2019} and other modifications \cite{herbster1998tracking,adamskiy2013adaptive,korotin2020online}.
 These extensions are not discussed in this paper.
 They are follow ups of the algorithm rather than the loss function we are mostly interested in.
-But we note that our framework of integral mixability (exp-concavity) by default admits all these described extensions.
+But we note that our framework {of mixability (exp-concavity) of integral losses} by default admits all these described extensions.